 Chemistry & Biochemistry

-The programs offered can prepare the student for graduate studies in chemistry, admission to medical, dental, or pharmacy school, a career as a professional chemist, or a career as a teacher.
+Our undergraduate and graduate degree programs will prepare you for graduate studies in chemistry; admission to medical, dental or pharmacy school; or a career as a professional chemist or teacher.

 |Agricultural and food scientists||$62,470||Bachelor's degrees|

 |Biochemists and biophysicists||$82,150||Bachelor's degree and master's degree|

 |Chemists and material scientists||$72,610||Bachelor's degrees|

 |High school science teachers||$57,200||Bachelor's degree with teacher certification|

 |Postsecondary science teachers||$72,470||Master's degree|

 Source: U.S. Bureau of Labor Statistics